Andrian Candu: Personal life

-Candu is married with Zuzana Stasna and has three children, Daniel, Vera and Adam.
+Candu is married with Zuzana Candu and has three children, Daniel, Vera and Adam.
 Andrian Candu speaks fluent in English and Russian.

 Honours

-In April 2015, by a decree of the former President of Moldova Nicolae Timofti, Candu was awarded the Order of Honor.
+In April 2015, by a decree of the former president of Moldova Nicolae Timofti, Candu was awarded the Order of Honor.
 The politician has received this state award for appreciation of the contribution to reforms based on European values and standards, for outstanding achievements in ensuring the negotiation, signing and ratification of the Association Agreement Moldova – European Union, for contribution to visa liberalization with EU Member States and Schengen.

 In 2018, Candu was awarded by Liviu Dragnea with the Parliament Necklace which is the highest award of the Chamber of Deputies of the Romanian Parliament.